dieselfox1/fincommerce/docs/extensions/settings-and-config/working-with-fincommerce-admin-pages.md

 -   `path` (**required**) - This is the page's path (relative to `#wc-admin`).
 It is used for identifying this page and for linking breadcrumb pieces when this page is a parent.
 -   `capability` (_optional_) - User capability needed to access this page.
 The default value is `manage_options`.
 -   `icon` (_optional_) - Use this to apply a Dashicons helper class or base64-encoded SVG.
 Include the entire dashicon class name, ie `dashicons-*`.
 Note that this won't be included in FinCommerce Admin Navigation.
 -   `position` (_optional_) - Menu item position for parent pages.
-See: [`add_menu_page()`](https://developer.wordpress.org/reference/functions/add_menu_page/).
+See: [`add_menu_page()`](https://developer.finpress.org/reference/functions/add_menu_page/).

 Registering a React-powered page is similar to connecting a PHP page, but with some key differences.
-Registering pages will automatically create WordPress menu items for them, with the appropriate hierarchy based on the value of `parent`.
+Registering pages will automatically create finpress menu items for them, with the appropriate hierarchy based on the value of `parent`.

 ### Example: Adding a new FinCommerce Admin page